isapir/Migrate2Postgres/README.md

 1) The `defaults` are read from [defaults.conf](src/main/resources/templates/defaults.conf)
 2) If the config file has a key named `template`, then the template specified in the value is read, e.g. [ms-sql-server](src/main/resources/templates/ms-sql-server.conf)
-3) The configuration settings from the config file are set
+3) The values from the config file are set
+4) Values that are wrapped with the `%` symbol are evaluated from other config settings or Java System Properties

 Configuration file keys that match the keys in the template files override the template settings, so for example if the config file specifies the key `dml.threads` with a value of `4`, it will overwrite the setting specified in the `defaults` template, which is set to "cores" (cores means the number of CPU cores available to the JVM that runs the tool).